JanJaapPoos/DRuMFISH/WP3.md

 ## References
 Carruthers, T. R., A. E. Punt, et al. (2014) "Evaluating methods for setting catch limits in data-limited fisheries."
 Fisheries Research 153: 48-68.

 Fernandez, C., S. Cerviño, et al. (2010) "Stock assessment and projections incorporating discard estimates in some years: an application to the hake stock in ICES Divisions VIIIc and IXa 10.1093/icesjms/fsq029."
-ICES Journal of Marine Science: Journal du Conseil 67(6): 1185-1197.
+ICES Journal of Marine Science 67(6): 1185-1197.

 Garcia, D., R. Prellezo, et al. (2016) "A multi-stock harvest control rule as a step towards an ecosystem based fisheries management."
-Working Document presented to the ICES WKMIXFISH working group, October 2016 and in the ICES annual sciencitic conference, Riga (2016).
+Working Document presented to the ICES WKMIXFISH working group, October 2016 and in the ICES annual scientific conference, Riga (2016).

 Garcia, D., S. Sánchez, et al. (2017) "FLBEIA: A simulation model to conduct Bio-Economic evaluation of fisheries management strategies."
 SoftwareX 6: 141-147.

-Jardim, E., C. P. Millar, et al. (2014) "What if stock assessment is as simple as a linear model?
+Jardim, E., C. P. Millar, et al. (2015) "What if stock assessment is as simple as a linear model?
 The a4a initiative."
-ICES Journal of Marine Science: Journal du Conseil.
+ICES Journal of Marine Science 72: 232-236.

 Pedersen, M. W. and C. W. Berg (2017) "A stochastic surplus production model in continuous time."
 Fish and Fisheries 18(2): 226-243.